Every year people come to us at Compt and ask, “What is the difference between personalizing perks with debit cards vs perk stipends?"

-- If there is spending on pre-selected vendors, how is this different from using gift cards?
+- If there is spending on pre-selected vendors, how is their approach different from using gift cards?

 Note: The information below is related to the lifestyle spending account approach using the Compt software as it is currently the only perk management software using reimbursements.